Adlik/zen_nas/README.md

 If you want to search model, please notice the choices "--fix_initialize" and "--origin".
 "--fix_initialize" decides how to initialize population, the algorithm default choice is random initialization.
 "--origin" determines how the mutation model is generated.
-When specify "--origin", the mutated model will be produced using original method.
+When specified "--origin", the mutated model will be produced using the original method.

 ### Searching on CIFAR-10/100

-Searching for CIFAR-10/100 models with budget params < 1M , using different zero-shot proxies:
+Searching for CIFAR-10/100 models with budget params < 1M, using different zero-shot proxies:

 ```bash
 scripts/Flops_NAS_cifar_params1M.sh